DeepLearningGAN/DeepLearningGAN.github.io/about.md

 permalink: /about/
 ---

-This blog is maintained by Deep learning enthusiasts exploring advancements in the field of Artfificial Intelligence.
+This blog is maintained by deep learning enthusiasts exploring advancements in the field of Artfificial Intelligence.

 ### Contact Us